 He's a fast talking New Yorker, and tough to pin down, but he did take care of everything.
 Which is what I was paying for.
 It took 5 weeks from start to pick-up.

-John Romano 5/17/05
+John 5/17/05

 UK to USA: If the motorcycle was 499cc or less, there is no customs duty.
 I shipped my Comet from UK to USA last year by air myself for 700 pounds sterling or about $1300 US.
 It took 10 minutes in Customs in Denver - filled in a form, showed some paper work and then went to the airline and picked it up.
-Peter Allen 5/17/05
+Peter 5/17/05

-I've imported a couple of bikes, one from Australia and another from the UK.
+Importing to the US: I've imported a couple of bikes, one from Australia and another from the UK.
 I did all the paper work, customs, etc. myself when they arrived and found it no problem.
 The biggest hurdle is the EPA junk but that only applies if the bike was built after those regulations went into effect (I think 1975).

 My experience has been that arranging with a shipper at the departure end is less expensive than working with someone in the US who in turn must work with someone in the departure country.
 Everyone has to make a dime and in that case and the price increases.
 Larry Carlson 5/17/05